MIT-LAE/TASOPT.jl/docs/src/sizing/sizing.md

     If the aircraft requires an insulated fuel tank in the fuselage, for example, if the fuel is cryogenic, the tank is sized using [`tanksize!()`](@ref TASOPT.tanksize!); this function calculates the structural weight and sizes the thermal insulation.
 For details on how the fuel tank is sized, see [Fuel tanks](@ref fueltanks).
 The sized tank dimensions are then use to recalculate the fuselage geometry to accommodate the tank in [`update_fuse!()`](@ref TASOPT.update_fuse!).

-    The weight and balance of the aircraft at start-of-cruise is adjusted using [`balance()`](@ref TASOPT.balance).
+    The weight and balance of the aircraft at start-of-cruise is adjusted using [`balance_aircraft!()`](@ref TASOPT.balance_aircraft!).
 This can move the wing, resize the horizontal tail, or change the tail trim to achieve a desired metric for longitudinal stability (e.g., a set static margin).

     The total drag at start-of-cruise, which is the engine design point, is calculated using [`aircraft_drag!()`](@ref aerodynamics.aircraft_drag!).
 This function calls a combination of models for the drag of aerodynamic surfaces, engine nacelle, and induced drag at the Trefftz plane.